 Guardian Technologies GermGuardian air purifier is an AHAM-verified, energy star-rated, and carb compliant appliance.
 The product earned the energy star by meeting strict energy efficiency guidelines set by the US EPA.
 This purifier employs three layers of filtration technology to ensure the best air quality.

 The HEPA filter captures 99.97% of dust and allergens as small as 0.3 microns, such as mold, household dust, pet dander, and plant pollen.
 The charcoal filters reduce the odor from pets, cooking, and smoking.
-Last, but not the least, the UV light technology works with titanium dioxide to reduce germs, viruses, mold spores, and airborne bacteria.
+Last, but not least, the UV light technology works with titanium dioxide to reduce germs, viruses, mold spores, and airborne bacteria.
 This is the best air purifier for dust.

 Prolonged exposure to mold particles can be harmful to your health.
 If you are bothered about the mold particles in your home air, this product is your best pick.
 You can use this purifier at its lowest setting at night to reduce the noise and enjoy a good night’s sleep.